Bachelorette Party Ideas – 10 Awesome Tips

 DIY Some of the Decorations

-There are so many free blog tutorials and YouTube videos out there that anyone can utilize when it comes to making your own decorations– from tissue paper pom-poms to tassels (tutorial coming!).
+There are so many free blog tutorials and YouTube videos out there that anyone can utilize when it comes to making your own decorations– from tissue paper pom-poms to tassels.
 Yes, this makes things more time-consuming but it’s projects you can complete while watching TV or listening to your favorite podcast.
+And if there’s a handful of bridal party bridesmaids, invite them over for a bachelorette party prep night and knock out some decorations.

 Balloons Are Your Friends (Unless Someone is Allergic to Latex)

 I feel like people overlook balloons, but they really are awesome.
 If your party is in a main room like how ours was, the balloons helped to add color to the floor.
-They also helped with the party atmosphere because people would have to walk through them, and the balloons would get kicked about.
-It also helps that they’re inexpensive.
+They also helped with the party atmosphere because people would have to walk through them, and the balloons would get kicked around.
+It also helps that balloons are inexpensive.

 Imagine the suite without the balloons.
 It would look less festive, wouldn’t it?

-Sell Decorations and Any Unused Items After the Event
+Sell Decorations and Any Unused Items After the Bachelorette Party

 To recoup some of the money you spent, sell the decorations and any unopened/unused items after the party.
 A lot of decorations have plenty of life left in them after being used once so instead of throwing them away, sell them.
 I did this with our gender reveal and Owen’s birthday party by listing the items here on the blog or in Facebook groups.
 Just remember to make the transaction in a public place and bring a buddy along with you.